Quick! Let’s test your Jeopardy! knowledge.

 Want to build equity faster?
 Ask your lender if you qualify to remove private mortgage insurance (PMI)

-If you purchased your home using a conventional loan, you’re likely paying for private mortgage insurance (PMI) in your monthly mortgage payment, which Freeman says can run homeowners $200-$300 per month.
-What many homeowners with conventional loans overlook is the fact that they can request to remove PMI.
+If you purchased your home using a conventional loan and put down less than 20% of the purchase price, you’re likely paying for private mortgage insurance (PMI) in your monthly mortgage payment, which typically ranges from 0.5% to 1% of your loan amount annually.
+What many homeowners with conventional loans overlook is the fact that they can request to remove PMI once the principal balance of your mortgage drops to 80% of the original value of your loan.

 Payoff balance ($210,000)